Charlotte Drury

 Charlotte Frances Drury (born June 4, 1996) is an American trampoline gymnast.
 At the 2014 Minsk World Cup, she finished at the top of the podium in the individual event, becoming the first American woman to win a gold medal in trampoline at a World Cup.
 That same year, she was crowned national champion at the USA Gymnastics Championships.
-She has been a member of the US Trampoline and Tumbling National Team since 2011, and was an alternate at the 2020 Summer Olympics games in Tokyo.
+She was a member of the US Trampoline and Tumbling National Team from 2011 to 2021 and was an alternate at the 2020 Summer Olympics games in Tokyo.

 Early life

+Drury was born in Laguna Beach, California, to Michael and Ann Drury.
+She has three siblings: an older brother, James; an older sister, Emma; and a younger sister, Olivia.
+She graduated from Dana Hills High School in Dana Point, California in 2014 and attended Saddleback Community College in Mission Viejo, California studying International Relations with a focus on Political Science.
+Charlotte transferred to University of California, Irvine and graduated in 2021.

+Early gymnastics career

 Drury began artistic gymnastics at age three.
 When she was around five years old, she started practicing at the National Gymnastics Training Center in nearby Aliso Viejo, California, where she first met fellow aspiring gymnasts McKayla Maroney and Kyla Ross.
 Together they worked their way up the levels, eventually completing level 10 at Gym-Max Gymnastics in Costa Mesa, California.

-However, when it came time to commit to continuing at the elite level, she soon realized her enthusiasm for artistic had waned.
-"I was in artistic gymnastics from 3 to 13," Drury said.
-"And it’s not that I didn’t still love artistic.
-I just didn’t have the same passion.
-I was healthy but in my heart I just didn’t have the drive for artistic gymnastics anymore.
-I didn’t have the passion to push myself anymore."

-Still needing an outlet for her energy, she was encouraged to find something else to stay busy.
-"That first day (after leaving artistic) I was bouncing off the walls and I remember my mom saying ‘You need to do something or you’re going to drive me insane,’" Drury recalled.
-That night she showed up at a trampoline class.
+However, when it came time to commit to continuing at the elite level, she soon realized her enthusiasm for artistic gymnastics had waned and she no longer had the passion to push herself anymore.
+Still needing an outlet for her energy, she was encouraged to find something else to stay busy and tried a trampoline class.
 "That first time it was like ‘this is where I’m supposed to be.
 This is home.’"
 Drury said.

+2010

 She began training at Team OC Gymnastics in Costa Mesa, California and within her first year was competing at level 9.
-In June, 2010, she participated in the Junior Olympic National Championships in Virginia Beach, Virginia.
-She ended up winning her age group in the double mini event with a total score of 63.500 and finished seventh in the individual event with a total score of 53.500.
+In June 2010, she participated in the Junior Olympic National Championships in Virginia Beach, Virginia, where she won her age group in the double mini event with a total score of 63.500 and finished seventh in the individual event with a total score of 53.500.